SergeCaron/PSReformat/ReadMe.md

 This is a Windows-oriented script:
 - the input file is presumed coded UTF-8 and the output file is explicitly coded UTF-8 without a Byte Order Marker (BOM).
 On input, your editor of choice may not automatically change the file encoding to UTF-8 : see this *[UTF-8 Debugging Chart](https://www.i18nqa.com/debug/utf8-debug.html)* for tell-tale signs of corruption.
 - by default, line delimiters are changed to LF.
-When the script is invoked from the terminal command line, there is a -UseCRLF switch to enable CFLF as th line delimiter.
+When the script is invoked from the terminal command line, there is a -UseCRLF switch to enable CFLF as the line delimiter.
 Note that Git may revert LF to CRLF.

 ## Outside VScode
 You may not want to install VSCode just for the purpose of reformatting PowerShell scripts or your VSCode workspace may have implemented a different coding standard than what is expected in this project.